-The LAFCO commissioner's role cannot be separated from the role of the Commission itself.
+The LAFCO commissioner's role cannot be separated from the role of the commission itself.

-- 1. General Statutory Requirements.

-- Mono LAFCO is an independent and neutral, intra-local agency created by the Legislature to implement policies that the Legislature determined must be addressed from a regional perspective.

-- 2. Independent Agency.

-Mono LAFCO is, by statute, a separate public agency from the County, the cities and the districts that provide funding and appoint members from the different agencies and the public to the Commission.

-3. Intra-Local Representation.

-The legislative body of Mono LAFCO is the Commission.
-The Legislature established the composition of the Commission to be representative of the local governmental agencies in the County by providing for city, county, special district, and public membership.

-4. Public Interest.

-While the Commission is primarily made up of members appointed by individual local agencies, the Legislature requires the Commissioners to exercise their independent judgment in carrying out the provisions of the Act and to make their decisions impartially, on behalf of the public as a whole (56325.1).
-Decisions required of Mono LAFCO relating to the most efficient form of local government and the preservation of agricultural and open space lands inherently involve the balancing of potentially competing interests of cities, counties, and special districts.
+- General Statutory Requirements: Mono LAFCO is an independent and neutral, intra-local agency created by the Legislature to implement policies that the Legislature determined must be addressed from a regional perspective. - 2.
+Independent Agency: Mono LAFCO is, by statute, a separate public agency from the County, the cities and the districts that provide funding and appoint members from the different agencies and the public to the commission. - 3.
+Intra-Local Representation: The legislative body of Mono LAFCO is the commission.
+The Legislature established the composition of the commission to be representative of the local governmental agencies in the county by providing for city, county, special district, and public membership. - 4.
+Public Interest: While the commission is primarily made up of members appointed by individual local agencies, the Legislature requires the commissioners to exercise their independent judgment in carrying out the provisions of the Act and to make their decisions impartially, on behalf of the public as a whole (56325.1).
+Decisions required of Mono LAFCO relating to the most efficient form of local government and the preservation of agricultural and open-space lands inherently involve the balancing of potentially competing interests of cities, counties and special districts.
 In addition, such determinations usually affect the public at large because of various options for the delivery of services.
 Commissioners are not selected to represent or to cast the vote of their appointing agencies.
-While Commissioners' decisions may be informed by their experience at their agency, the interests of that agency must not dictate those decisions.
+While commissioners' decisions may be informed by their experience at their agency, the interests of that agency must not dictate those decisions.

-Since Commission members are appointed by law to impartially carry out objective policies concerning public policy issues within the County, it is presumed that they will do so.
-It is for this reason that the Legislature determined that it is not an automatic conflict of interest for a Commissioner to vote on issues which may affect their appointing agency.
-Nevertheless, if a Commissioner feels that he or she is unable to act impartially, the Commissioner should voluntarily disqualify himself or herself from participation on the issues presented.
+Since commissioners are appointed by law to impartially carry out objective policies concerning public policy issues within the county, it is presumed that they will do so.
+It is for this reason that the Legislature determined that it is not an automatic conflict of interest for a commissioner to vote on issues that may affect their appointing agency.
+Nevertheless, if a commissioner feels that he or she is unable to act impartially, the commissioner should voluntarily disqualify himself or herself from participation on the issues presented.

 II.
-BYLAWS FOR THE MONO COUNTY LOCAL AGENCY FORMATION COMMISSION
+BYLAWS FOR THE MONO LOCAL AGENCY FORMATION COMMISSION